asrivas18/SPDV-bootstrap/RealData/README.md

-# SPDV-bootstrap: Reproducible Code for "Scalable Studentized Bootstrap Variance Inference via Sample Pairwise Differences"
+# SPDV-bootstrap: Reproducible Code for "Scalable Studentized Bootstrap Inference for Variance via Pairwise Difference Representation"

 This repository contains all code to reproduce the real-world applications and bootstrap routines in the CSDA article by Srivastav & Srivastav.